|

 perfect synchrony, and with ruthless precisionshot five

 volleys into the unprepared orcs.
-Then the entire raiding party
+Then the entire party moved

 Haldir ran to the nearest orc, drawing his sword.
 The creature